 - Moving to a new domain (our previous website was Hallam.biz which is now redirected to Hallaminternet.com)

-- Preventing duplicate content problems; for example, if you have multiple blogs written on the same subject and want to aggregate them into one blog
+- Preventing duplicate content problems; for example, if you have multiple blogs written on the same subject and want to aggregate them into one super blog post

 What is the difference between a 301 redirect and the rel=”canonical” attribute?

-To clear up some confusion, I’d like to address the difference between a 301 redirect and the rel=”canonical” attribute.
+To clear up some confusion, let’s address the difference between a 301 redirect and the rel=”canonical” attribute.
 The rel=”canonical” attribute is often misused as a 301 substitute.

-- A 301 is a permanent redirect that physically sends the user to the new page
+- A 301 redirect is a permanent redirect that sends the user directly to the new page

-- Show new “Page B” to all trying to access old “Page A”
+- Show new “Page B” when trying to access old “Page A”

-- The rel=”canonical” attribute is an indication or a suggestion for the search engine as to which version of a group of similar pages is preferred, to avoid duplication of content
+- The rel=”canonical” attribute is an indication or a suggestion for the search engine as to which version of a group of similar pages is preferred for indexing, to avoid duplication of content

 - Show “Page A listing products by price” instead of “Page B listing products alphabetically”

-Therefore, the canonical tag that isn’t self-referencing should only be used on pages which show near identical content to others (dynamic pages with multiple URLs of the same page, as in www.example.com/index.html should have a canonical tag pointing to www.example.com as it is the exact same page.).
+Therefore, the canonical tag that isn’t self-referencing should only be used on pages which show identical or near-identical content to other pages (dynamic pages with multiple URLs for the same page, as in www.example.com/index.html should have a canonical tag pointing to www.example.com as it is the exact same page.).
 301s should only be used when a page is being removed, moved or replaced.